attila-lendvai/openwrt-auto-extroot/README.md

 Most importantly, **set up a password and maybe an ssh key**.

-At the time of writing it only supports a few `ar71xx` routers out of the box, but it's easy to extend it.
-Support for a new router entails looking up some led names for setLedAttribute for the user feedback through the blinking of the leds.
+At the time of writing it only supports a few `ath79` routers out of the box, but it's easy to extend it.
+Support for a new router entails looking up some led names for `setLedAttribute` so that there's feedback to the user through the blinking of the leds.
 It should work fine without that, but it will be less convenient to interact with your router in the initial setup phase.

 # Troubleshooting